-a.
-Class of turforass sod must be Maryland State Certified.
-Sod labels must be made available to the job foreman and inspector. b.
-Sod must be machine cut at a uniform soil thickness to 1/4 inch, plus or minus 1/4 inch, at the time of cutting.
-Measurement for thickness must exclude top growth and thatch.
-Broken pads and torn or uneven ends will not be acceptable.
-Standard size sections of sod must be strong enough to support their own weight and retain their size and shape when suspended vertically with a firm grasp on the upper 10 percent of the section.

-d.
-Sod must not be harvested or transplanted when moisture content (excessively dry of wet) may adversely affect its survival. e, 5od must be harvested, delivered, and installed within a period of 36 hours.
-Sod not transplanted within this period must be approved by an agronomist or soil scientist prior to its installation.

-a.
-During periods of excessively high temperature or in areas having dry subsoil, lightly irrigate the subsoil immediately prior to laying b.
+- b.
+Sod must be machine cut at a uniform soil thickness to 14 inch, plus or minus 14 inch, at the time of cutting.
+Measurement for thickness must - exclude top growth and thatch.
+Broken pads and torn or uneven ends will not be acceptable. c.
+Standard size sections of sod must be strong enough to support their own weight and retain their size and shape when suspended vertically with a firm - Sod must not be harvested or transplanted when moisture content (excessively dry of wet) may adversely affect its survival. e.
+Sod must be harvested, delivered, and installed within a period of 36 hours.
+Sod not transplanted within this period must be approved by an - During periods of excessively high temperature or in areas having dry subsoil, lightly irrigate the subsoil immediately prior to laying the sod.

 Lay the first row of sod in a straight line with subsequent rows placed parallel to it and tightly wedged against each other.
-Stagger lateral joints to promote more uniform growth and strength.
-Ensure that sod is not stretched or overlapped and that all joints are butted tight in order to prevent voids which would cause air drying of the roots. c.
-Wherever possible, lay sod with the long edges parallel to the contour and with staggering joints.
+Stagger lateral joints to - promote more uniform growth and strength.
+Ensure that sod is not stretched or overlapped and that all joints are butted tight in order to prevent - Wherever possible, lay sod with the long edges parallel to the contour and with staggering joints.
 Roll and tamp, peg or otherwise secure the sod to prevent slippage on slopes.
 Ensure solid contact exists between sod roots and the underlying soil surface.

-d.
-Water the sod immediately following rolling and tamping until the underside of the new sod pad and soil surface below the sod are thoroughly wet.
-Complete the operations of laying, tamping, and irrigating for any piece of sod within eight hours.
-Sod Maintenance a.
-In the absence of adequate rainfall, water daily during the first week or as often and sufficiently as necessary to maintain moist soil to a depth of 4 inches.
-Water sod during the heat of the day to prevent wilting. b.
+Water the sod immediately following rolling and tamping until the underside of the new sod pad and soil surface below the sod are thoroughly wet. - Complete the operations of laying, tamping, and Irrigating for any piece of sod within eight hours. - a.
+In the absence of adequate rainfall, water daily during the first week or as often and sufficiently as necessary to maintain moist soil to a depth of 4 - inches.
+Water sod during the heat of the day to prevent wilting.
 After the first week, sod watering is required as necessary to maintain adequate moisture content.

+c.
 Do not mow until the sod is firmly rooted.
-No more than 1/3 of the grass leaf must be removed by the initial cutting or subsequent cuttings.
-Maintain a grass height of at least 3 inches unless otherwise specified.
+No more than % of the grass leaf must be removed by the initial cutting or subsequent cuttings.
+Maintain à grass height of at least 3 inches unless otherwise specified.